mth/yeti/doc/reference.rst

 bindings usage site scope depth is assigned to the created type variables.

-Any part of the binding types graph are copied, if it provides path from the root of binding type to any of the given free type variables.
+Any part of the binding types graph are copied, if it provides path from the root of binding type to any of its free type variables.
 New type variables are used in the copy in the place of the original free type variables (found in the dictonary created at the start of the copy).